zoltan-nz/chat-app/README.md

 ## Download all chat message

-When we navigate to `/chat` Ember.js will call our `/app/routes/chat.js` file and it will check, is there something in the `model` hook.
+When we navigate to `/chat` Ember.js will call our `/app/routes/chat.js` file and will check, wheater is there something in the `model` hook.

 ```javascript
 import Ember from 'ember';